Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Results

 \subsection{Quantity of Interest Propagation}

 To compare DSTT perturbation propagation performance for key quantities of interest, 10,000 $\delta \xvec_0$ samples were taken from the Gaussian distribution in \cref{tab:init_cov} and propagated through each Taylor series approximation.
-The initial zero-mean Gaussian distribution is chosen to be $1\mathrm{e}{-14}$ in each coordinate in nondimensional units so that that perturbations remain within the linear regime for the initial portions of flight.
-While DSTTs can also be used to propagate the moments of a Gaussian distribution~\cite{boone_directional_2023}, these results are not included in this paper because they were consistent with deterministic perturbation propagation.
+The following subsections evaluate propagation accuracy for terminal apoapsis radius and energy and a time history of energy.
+Results for terminal apoapsis radius and energy prediction are only included for the baseline scenario outlined in \cref{sec:aerocapture}, as the results from the high velocity scenario are similar.
+Results from both the baseline and high velocity scenarios are compared for energy time history propagation.
+Although DSTTs can be used to propagate the moments of a Gaussian distribution~\cite{boone_directional_2023}, these results are omitted from this paper as they are consistent with the deterministic perturbation propagation results.